wp-plugins/the-casengo-chat-widget/readme.txt

 [youtube http://www.youtube.com/watch?v=SE9R3RSPBTQ]

-1. Click the gear icon in the upper right, then select 'Settings'.
+<li>1.
+Click the gear icon in the upper right, then select 'Settings'.</li>
-2. Click the 'Forwarding and POP/IMAP' tab.
+<li>2.
+Click the 'Forwarding and POP/IMAP' tab.</li>
-3. From the first drop-down menu in the "Forwarding" section, select 'Add a Forwarding Address.'
+<li>3.
+From the first drop-down menu in the "Forwarding" section, select 'Add a Forwarding Address.'</li>
-4. Enter your bespoke Casengo email address you wish to forward your emails to.
+<li>4.
+Enter your bespoke Casengo email address you wish to forward your emails to.</li>
-(For your security, Gmail will send a verification to that email address).
+(For your security, Gmail will send a verification to that email address).</li>
-5. Open your forwarding email account, and find the confirmation message from the Gmail team.
+<li>5.
+Open your forwarding email account, and find the confirmation message from the Gmail team.</li>
-6. Click the verification link in that email.
+<li>6.
+Click the verification link in that email.</li>
-7. Back in your Gmail account, select the 'Forward a copy of incoming mail to...' option and select your Casengo email address from the drop-down menu.
+<li>7.
+Back in your Gmail account, select the 'Forward a copy of incoming mail to...' option and select your Casengo email address from the drop-down menu.</li>
-8. Select the action you'd like your messages to take from the drop-down menu.
+<li>8.
+Select the action you'd like your messages to take from the drop-down menu.
 You can choose to keep Gmail's copy of the message in your inbox, or you can send it automatically to 'All Mail' or 'Trash'.
-9. Click 'Save Changes' and you're done.
+<li>9.
+Click 'Save Changes' and you're done.</li>

 *   **How can I set up email forwarding for Hotmail?**

 You can forward emails from your Hotmail account to your Casengo account by following these simple steps:

-1. Sign in to your Windows Live Hotmail,
+<li>1.
+Sign in to your Windows Live Hotmail.</li>
-2. Choose 'Inbox' on the upper right of the screen and click 'Options', followed by 'More Options'.
+<li>2.
+Choose 'Inbox' on the upper right of the screen and click 'Options', followed by 'More Options'.</li>
-3. Go to 'Managing your Account' and choose 'Email Forwarding'.
+<li>3.
+Go to 'Managing your Account' and choose 'Email Forwarding'.</li>
-4. Click 'Forward your Mail to Another Email Account', then type-in the email address on the box that says 'Where do you Want your Messages to be Sent?'
+<li>4.
+Click 'Forward your Mail to Another Email Account', then type-in the email address on the box that says 'Where do you Want your Messages to be Sent?'</li>
-5. Don't forget to select the check box 'Keep a Copy of Forwarded Messages in your Windows Live Hotmail Inbox'.
+<li>5.
+Don't forget to select the check box 'Keep a Copy of Forwarded Messages in your Windows Live Hotmail Inbox'.</li>
-6. Click 'Save'.
+<li>6.
+Click 'Save'.</li>

-*   **How can I customise the look and feel of my knowledge base to fit my WordPress theme ?**
+*   **How can I customise the look and feel of my knowledge base to fit my WordPress theme?**

 Download the Casengo FAQ plugin for WordPress to integrate the knowledge base into your site. <a href=\"http://wordpress.org/plugins/casengo-faq-web-self-service-plugin\">Click here</a> to go to the Casengo FAQ plugin page for more information.

+*   **Still questioning the benefits of live chat?**

+Our team wrote a great article on the benefits of live chat <a href="http://www.casengo.com/blog/live-chat-software-5-benefits/>Live chat software: 5 benefits for webshops</a>

+*   **How does Casengo compare to other live chat providers (Zopim, Olark, Snapengage, Zendesk, Clickdesk, Live Chat Inc, Live Person)**

+<li> We’re a very popular live chat provider in the world - loved by over 40,000 businesses</li>
+<li> Free for 3 live chat users</li>
+<li> A simple and highly customizable live chat widget to complement your website and taste</li>
+<li> User friendly dashboard lets you monitor live chat visitor activity and manage live chats</li>

+*   **Where can I get help if I have more questions about live chat?**

+Questions or suggestions? <a href="http://www.casengo.com/support">Click here</a> to have a live chat with us.
+We'd love to help you out.
+Our dedicated live chat support team are always standing by to help you along the way.

 == Screenshots ==

 1. See the Live Chat button implemented
-2. Plugin admin page of Casengo the Widget
+2. Plugin admin page of Casengo Live Chat widget
 3. Overviewing the Casengo agent inbox
 4. Handling a customer inquiry

 == Changelog ==

-1.0 Initial release
+<li>1.0 Initial live chat release</li>
-1.8.6 Improved admin interface
+<li>1.8.6 Improved live chat admin interface</li>
-1.9.0 Minor bugs fixed
+<li>1.9.0 Minor live chat bugs fixed</li>
-1.9.1 After plugin activation, the browser will be redirected to the settings page automatically.
-The settings page has moved to its own Casengo menu.
+<li>1.9.1 After live chat plugin activation, the browser will be redirected to the settings page automatically.
+The settings page has moved to its own Casengo menu.</li>
-1.9.4 Bug fixed: compatible with optimization and cache plugins that removes HTML comments 1.9.5 Support for inline chat (in beta)
+<li>1.9.4 Live chat bug fixed: compatible with optimization and cache plugins that removes HTML comments</li>
+<li>1.9.5 Support for inline live chat (in beta)</li>
-2.0 add custom language support and improved admin user interface
+<li>2.0 add custom language support and improved admin user interface</li>

 ==Readme Generator==